JarvyJ/HomeIntent/docs/docs/reference/developer/local-development.md

 NOTE: The examples are using `docker-compose`, newer versions of the Docker cli can use `docker compose` on Mac/Windows.

 ## Basic Development Setup
 The development environment is setup to run from the `development-env` directory.
 Inside there there is a `config` folder that includes `config.example.yaml`.
-This is a starting `config.yaml` as development is setup using the [external Rhasspy setup](../../getting-started/advanced-features/external-rhasspy.md).
+This is a starting `config.yaml` intended for development.
 Feel free to copy `config.examples.yaml` to `config.yaml` and enable integrations or add customizations to the folder.

 After you have a `config.yaml` in the `development-env` directory, you can start a full development environment you can spin up by doing the following: